DataDog/datadog-agent/comp/otelcol/ddflareextension/README.md

 - pprof: Found in `otel/otel-flare/pprof`
 - zpages: Found in `otel/otel-flare/zpages`

-## Data collected for inventory

-The ddflare extension submits a variety of metadata for fleet automation including version, command, configuration.
-You can find more information about the Inventory Agent Payload in [comp/metadata/inventoryotel/README.md](../metadata/inventoryotel/README.md).

 ### Logs

 The flare will collect the otel-agent logs which can be found in `logs/otel-agent.log`.